 2. Wait Until the Lawn is Dry

-Wet grass makes lawn sand stick together, which can clog up your spreader, distribute unevenly, and make a mess of your shoes!
+Wet grass makes lawn sand stick together, which can cause several problems.
+It can clog up your garden spreader, distribute unevenly and end up making a mess of the lawn!
 For the best results, apply lawn sand when the grass is dry.

 3. Apply With a Spreader

 The easiest way to apply lawn sand is to use a spreader.
 You can apply lawn sand by hand, but it will be more difficult to get an even spread.